bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the document object model, it consists of nodes made up of all HTML elements on a page.
+It is like a map that looks like a tree with parents and children.

 2. What is an event?

+An event is when something happens or changes on an HTML element or website.

 3. What is an event listener?

+An event listener is a function that runs when a certain event happens like a mouse event(click, mouseover), when something loads, a window is resized, basically when something changes.

 4. Why would we convert a NodeList into an Array?

+Because certain array methods can not be used with a NodeList

 5. What is a component?

+A component is a standalone piece of code that can be reused to make our code more DRY.

 ### Git Set up